carlyh-micb/ADC-documentation/create_OCA_list.md

 **Do not change the basic structure of the Excel sheet** as the parser needs this structure to create the OCA schema bundle.
 For example, you can see that data entry of sheet Main starts on row 3 so you should not delete the rows above.

 1. Enter schema metadata onto 'Start Here' tab (Title, schema included, contact information etc).
-This is for your records.
+This is for your records so in the future when you (or someone else) looks at this Excel sheet you know what it is.
 2. On the language tab (en and/or fr) for columns enter the schema name in **[Form Name]** and schema description in **[Form Description]**
 3. For each column of your dataset on the Main tab:
    1. Enter the **Attribute Name** (aka variable name, data column header etc.)